Fort Abraham Lincoln: Historic Fort Lincoln and the Custer House

-Lieutenant Colonel George Armstrong Custer and his wife, Libbie, lived on Fort Abraham Lincoln from 1873 until Custer died at the Battle of the Little Big Horn in the summer of 1876.
+Lieutenant Colonel George Armstrong Custer and his wife, Libbie, lived at Fort Abraham Lincoln from 1873 until Custer died at the Battle of the Little Bighorn in the summer of 1876.
 Approximately 500 troops were also stationed there.
 Custer's first home at the fort was built in the summer of 1873, but it burned down in February 1874.
-Today the house and seven other major fort buildings, including a barracks, the fort's makeshift theater, a stable building, and several blockhouses, have been rebuilt.
+Today, the house and seven other major fort buildings, including a barracks, the fort's makeshift theater, a stable building, and several blockhouses, have been rebuilt.

 Five Nations Art Gallery

 Five Nations Art Gallery is part of the Fort Abraham Lincoln Foundation, which is a non-profit organization that is dedicated to maintaining and promoting the heritage and historic perspectives of Fort Lincoln and other historic sites in North Dakota.
 Five Nations Arts is a local art store specializing in regional Native American art, showcasing the five Indian nations of the Northern Plains.
 They offer paintings, jewelry, sculptures, dream catchers and beadwork created by 200 local artists.
 Painted buffalo skins and local sewn quilts are offered.
 Music from national and local musicians is also available along with locally produced soaps made from buffalo tallow and natural local herbs, such as cedar, rose, sage, and sweet grass.

 Five Nations Arts is established in the former Northern Pacific Railway station, on Main Street in Mandan.
 "Five Nations" refers to the five federally recognized tribes in North Dakota: the Anishinaabe (a.k.a.
-Chippewa and Métis of Turtle Mountain) Mandan, Hidatsa, and Arikara Nation (a.k.a. the Three Affiliated Tribes), and the Lakota (Spirit Lake, Standing Rock and Lake Traverse Indian Reservations), or the five reservations in North Dakota: Fort Berthold Indian Reservation (Three Affiliated Tribes), Spirit Lake Indian Reservation (Lakota), Standing Rock Indian Reservation (Lakota), Lake Traverse Indian Reservation (Lakota), and Turtle Mountain Indian Reservation (Anishinaabe and Métis).
+Chippewa and Métis of Turtle Mountain) Mandan, Hidatsa, and Arikara Nation (a.k.a. the Three Affiliated Tribes), and the Lakota (Spirit Lake, Standing Rock and Lake Traverse Indian Reservations), or the five reservations in North Dakota: Fort Berthold Indian Reservation (Three Affiliated Tribes), Spirit Lake Indian Reservation (Lakota), Standing Rock Sioux Reservation (Lakota), Lake Traverse Indian Reservation (Lakota), and Turtle Mountain Indian Reservation (Anishinaabe and Métis).

 Activities and amenities

 Fort Lincoln Park offers living history tours of the Custer House every half-hour.
 The tour is roughly thirty minutes long and takes you back to the year 1875 when Custer and his wife were living at Fort Abraham Lincoln.
 The guides are dressed either as laundresses or soldiers from 1875.
-Interpretive tours of On-A-Slant Village and the earth lodges, in which the guides give a basic introduction to Mandan culture, are offered every half-hour and are bout thirty minutes long.
+Interpretive tours of On-A-Slant Village and the earth lodges, in which the guides give a basic introduction to Mandan culture, are offered every half-hour and are about thirty minutes long.
 Along with the tours, there is a historical museum comprising On-A-Slant Village, Fort Abraham Lincoln, and Fort Lincoln State Park culture and history.
 A gift shop and coffee shop have been built in the re-constructed commissary storehouse.
 During the summers, melodramas, including ones originally performed at Fort Lincoln in the 1870s, are performed by the guides in the re-built granary.
 The park has 95 campsites, two sleeping cabins, and picnic shelters.
 Horseback tours, hiking, fishing, and playgrounds are also available.